 “Don’t count.
 Bro got put under anesthesia,” one joked.
 “Anesthesia tattoo?!” another remarked.

-While it’s fun to make fun of the big 300 lb. lineman for not toughening up and doing the procedure awake, anesthesia tattoos are sometimes necessary for bigger operations.
+While it’s fun to rib the big 300 lb. lineman for not toughening up and doing the procedure awake, anesthesia for tattoos are sometimes necessary for bigger operations.
 In Carter’s case, his full-body design required parts of him to be put to sleep as the pain threshold could’ve been dangerous to toy with.

 Today, the tattoo looks great and makes complete sense why Carter got it.
 But like we said, there may come a day down the road when he looks in the mirror and questions, “Why did I get this?”

 Tattoos are sometimes tough to get right.
-You want something worthwhile, but not too everlasting that it might look dated in the future.
-It might drive you so crazy picking the perfect time to get one that you’ll learn that just getting one and dealing with the consequences later is the more preferable route.
+You want something worthwhile, but at the same time, not look too dated in the future.
+Of course, one might get driven crazy trying to pick the perfect tattoo, so just getting one and dealing with the consequences later may appear the more preferable route.

 That seems to be exactly what Carter is doing here.
 What happens if he’s with Ben Johnson on the Chicago Bears in 2029?
 Who cares, he’s rich enough to deal with that problem when it comes up.